samueldelesque/dm_legal/partner/en/partner.md

 PARTNER represents and warrants to DAILYMOTION that it has the full corporate right, power and authority to enter into the ADDITIONAL TERMS.

-The DM Parties make no warranty or representation that the service, in whole or in part, will be uninterrupted, error-free or secure, provided that PARTNER acknowledges that the Widget, in whole or in part (including without restriction its look and feel, its functionalities, etc.) are provided "as is,"provided that solely DAILYMOTION may enhance, modify, update such tools at its sole discretion.
+The DM Parties make no warranty or representation that the service, in whole or in part, will be uninterrupted, error-free or secure, provided that PARTNER acknowledges that the Widget, in whole or in part (including without restriction its look and feel, its functionalities, etc.) are provided "as is," provided that solely DAILYMOTION may enhance, modify, update such tools at its sole discretion.
 For sake of clarity, PARTNER shall not be entitled to modify nor reverse engineer, decompile, modify, translate, disassemble or make derivative works based on the Widget without DAILYMOTION's prior approval

 PARTNER acknowledges and agrees that, in accordance with its hosting provider status, DAILYMOTION does not prior monitor the Widget Content to be featured on the PARTNER Websites.
 Therefore, the display of such content on the PARTNER Website(s) will be at PARTNER's sole liability.